WATT: Workplace Alternative Trades Training

 - Have a strong interest in becoming an electrician (successful candidates accept that they will be dispatched after training and will intend to progress into Level 1 training.)

-- Hold a valid Drivers’ License
+- Preferably hold a valid Drivers’ License (Class 5 or 7)

 WATT Participant Testimonials